PolusAI/nyxus/docs/source/Math/f_erosion.rst

 EROSIONS_2_VANISH
 -----------------

-This feature calculates the number of erosion operations on a ROI to vanish in its axis aligned bounding box in a sense that each pixel intensity becomes :math:`=0`.
+Feature EROSIONS_2_VANISH calculates the number of erosion operations on a ROI to vanish in its axis aligned bounding box in a sense that each pixel intensity becomes :math:`=0`.

 .. figure:: erosion2vanish.png
     :width: 500